pvlib/pvanalytics/README.md

 ## Library Overview

-The functions provided by PVAnalytics are broken up in to different modules based on their anticipated use.
+The functions provided by PVAnalytics are organized in modules based on their anticipated use.
 The package is broken up in to the modules listed below.
 The structure/organization below is likely change as differnt functionality, use-cases, overlaps, or divisions